graphprotocol/research/specs/graph-protocol-v1/mappings-api/README.md

 # Mappings API

 ## Overview
-Mappings define how data is extracted or ingested from one or more data sources, transformed, and then loaded in a format which follows a specific data model.
-At their core, mappings are simply WASM Modules, and the mappings API is a set of host external functions which are injected into the WASM runtime and implement a specific interface.
+Mappings define how data is extracted or ingested from one or more data sources, transformed, and then loaded in a format that follows a specific data model.
+At their core, mappings are simply WASM modules, and the mappings API is a set of host external functions that are injected into the WASM runtime and implement a specific interface.
 These function interfaces are in-protocol.

-Additionally, we extra-protocol APIs may be defined in user land, which implement an API in a higher level language that compiles to WASM.
-The Graph Protocol team, has created one such API, which is included here as a reference example.
+Additionally, extra-protocol APIs may be defined in userspace, which implement an API in a higher-level language that compiles to WASM.
+The Graph Protocol team created one such API, which is included here as a reference example.

 ## WASM API
-The Mappings API can be split into two portions, the *ingest* or *extract* API, and the *store* API (how data is loaded).
-We present an ingest API tailored to event-sourcing Ethereum smart contract data, but future version fo the protocol will enable ingest APIs specific to other decentralized data sources.
+The Mappings API can be split into two portions, the *ingest* or *extract* API and the *store* API (how data is loaded).
+We present an ingest API tailored to event-sourcing Ethereum smart contract data, but future versions of the protocol will enable ingest APIs specific to other decentralized data sources.
 The *store API* will not need to change to support new data sources.

-**Note** There are also a number of utility functions which are currently injected into the WASM runtime for convenience.
-These will either be implemented natively in WASM, or fully-specified in a future version of this spec.
+**Note:** There are also a number of utility functions that are currently injected into the WASM runtime for convenience.
+These will either be implemented natively in WASM or fully specified in a future version of this spec.

 ### Ingest
 #### Ethereum
-Data is ingested from Ethereum by event-sourcing Solidity events (and other triggers) defined in the subgraph manifest.
-The WASM module referenced in a subgraph manifest is expected to have handlers which correspond to the handlers defined in the subgraph manifest (see [Subgraph Manifest](../subgraph-manifest)).
+Data is ingested from Ethereum by event-sourcing Solidity events, as well as other triggers, defined in the subgraph manifest.
+The WASM module referenced in the subgraph manifest is expected to have handlers that correspond to the handlers defined in the [subgraph manifest](../subgraph-manifest).

-The reference implementation for how these handlers should be called is [here](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host.rs).
+See this [reference implementation](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host.rs) for how these handlers should be called.

-Additionally we inject functions for calling Ethereum smart contracts for additional data which is not included in the Ethereum event:
+Additionally, we inject functions for calling Ethereum smart contracts for additional data that is not included in the Ethereum event:
 - ethereum_call

-The reference for these additional functions is [here](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs).
+See this [reference](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs) for these additional functions.

 ### Store
 The store API includes the following methods: